Tracktile/Axiom/README.md

 ## Examples

-Small example projects can be found in the [examples/](./examples) folder.
+Small example project can be found in the [example/](./example) folder.

 ## Authors